legluondunet/MyLittleLutrisScripts/Enclave/README.md

 # Enclave - GOG - Wine

 ### Description:
-This script will install "Enclave" Gog edition with support for modern computer configuration.
+This script will assist you to install this game on Linux OS:
+"Enclave" provided by GOG using Lutris Wine runner.
 During install please let all options by default.
-This script uses DxWnd: https://sourceforge.net/projects/dxwnd/ Thanks to the people who helped us play this game in the best conditions.
+This script uses DxWnd project: https://sourceforge.net/projects/dxwnd/ Thanks to the people who helped us play this game in the best conditions on Linux platform.

 ### Technical notes:
 - This script is only compatible with Enclave Windows setup exe file provided by GOG.